Harukaze Mound

 Harukaze Mound (ハルカゼマウンド, Harukaze Maundo) is a Japanese manga series written by Togo Goto and illustrated by Kento Matsuura.
-It was originally a one-shot published in Shueisha's Weekly Shōnen Jump magazine 33rd issue in 2022, before being serialized in the same magazine starting in June 2025.
+It was originally a one-shot published in Shueisha's Weekly Shōnen Jump magazine 33rd issue in 2022, then was serialized in the same magazine between June 2025 and January 2026.

 Plot

 When they were young, twin brothers Aokaze and Nagiharu Kuzumi promised to play baseball together at Kōshien.
 In middle school, right-handed Aokaze, the younger brother, blossoms into a top pitching prospect recruited to Hojitsu, while left-handed Nagiharu trails in his shadow.
 With insight from brilliant catcher Ibuki Hayama, Nagiharu develops a completely different submarine style and follows Ibuki as a battery to a team of "outsiders" at Hinazakura High School rather than Hojitsu.